 So perhaps the title of our article from 1 week ago wasn’t so hypothetical after all?!
 Without making any promises, it indeed DOES appear that those of you in the U.S. can expect a check in the mail for your Full Tilt Poker balances pretty soon.
 Those of you in the rest of the world will likely have money credited to your existing PokerStars accounts.

 This is a quickly developing story.
 Do you have any updates?
-Share them with our community on Facebook.
+Share them with our community either in the comment section below or on Facebook.